autowarefoundation/autoware/control/pid_longitudinal_controller/README.md

   - Cons: z-coordinates of high-precision map is needed.
   - Cons: Does not support free space planning (for now)

+**Notation:** This function works correctly only in a vehicle system that does not have acceleration feedback in the low-level control system.

+This compensation adds gravity correction to the target acceleration, resulting in an output value that is no longer equal to the target acceleration that the autonomous driving system desires.
+Therefore, it conflicts with the role of the acceleration feedback in the low-level controller.
+For instance, if the vehicle is attempting to start with an acceleration of `1.0 m/s^2` and a gravity correction of `-1.0 m/s^2` is applied, the output value will be `0`.
+If this output value is mistakenly treated as the target acceleration, the vehicle will not start.

+A suitable example of a vehicle system for the slope compensation function is one in which the output acceleration from the longitudinal_controller is converted into target accel/brake pedal input without any feedbacks.
+In this case, the output acceleration is just used as a feedforward term to calculate the target pedal, and hence the issue mentioned above does not arise.

 #### PID control

 For deviations that cannot be handled by FeedForward control, such as model errors, PID control is used to construct a feedback system.